Carbonfreezer/InteractionTest/README.md

 This project contains two directories.
-One is for the server side implementation and one for the client side.
-The snyhcronization is done manually by gegenrating a prefab on the server side, with the strip asset command and by importing the relevant asset into the client side with a unity asset package.
+One is for the server-side implementation, and one is for the client-side.
+The synchronization is done manually by generating a prefab on the server side (select Transfer->PreparePrefab) and by importing the relevant asset into the client side with a unity asset package.